-The UK Foreign, Commonwealth & Development Office (FCDO) is now accepting applications from candidates from eligible Commonwealth countries, for its 2020 Commonwealth Master’s Scholarships.
-The deadline for submission of applications is January 18, 2021.
+The UK Foreign, Commonwealth & Development Office (FCDO) is now accepting applications from candidates from eligible Commonwealth countries for its 2023/2024 Commonwealth Master’s Scholarships.
+The deadline for submission of applications is October 18, 2022.

-Funded by the UK Foreign, Commonwealth & Development Office (FCDO), Commonwealth Master’s Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.
+Commonwealth Master’s Scholarships, funded by the UK Foreign, Commonwealth & Development Office (FCDO), enable talented and motivated individuals to gain the knowledge and skills required for sustainable development and are aimed at those who would not be able to study in the UK otherwise.

 - Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.

 - Be permanently resident in an eligible Commonwealth country.

 - Be available to start academic studies in the UK by the start of the UK academic year in September 2023.

 - By September 2023, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree).
 The CSC would not normally fund a second UK Master’s degree.
 If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study.

 - Be unable to afford to study in the UK without this scholarship.

 - Have provided all supporting documentation in the required format.